 Andre Lorentsson (‘01).
 RIG Mark, 6’8, PF, Sweden

 Good size for a four position.
 Not the greatest athlete but plays with energy and a high IQ.
 Fluid, executes quickly.
-Tremendous shooter, his team uses him off the screen where is lethal thanks to a supernatural and fluid motion.
-Super smart player, makes great reads feeding the corner and passing the ball, a bit surprising for a player in his position.
+Tremendous shooter, his team uses him off the screen where is lethal thanks to a natural and fluid motion.
+Smart player, makes great reads feeding the corner and passing the ball, a bit surprising for a player in his position.

 Sebastian Forsling (‘02).
 RIG Mark, 6’10, C, Sweden